 Help with working on skills at home

 Good learning happens when practice is spaced out over many short learning sessions rather than all at one time.
 Sound Partners has been carefully designed to provide children with practice opportunities for key skills spaced out over multiple days a week.
 If families would welcome practicing skills at home, assistance is available to set up a program to supplement the regular tutoring at the center.
 As a part of the program tutors will provide families with materials for short practice throughout the week.
 Tutors will also provide training and support.
-With the pandemic many children have missed out on important daily interactions with teachers that reinforce key skills; the Sound Partners intervention will help provide those interactions to help support learning.

 Frequently Asked Questions?